deployKF/website/content/guides/getting-started.md

     We strongly recommend __using a dedicated cluster__ for deployKF.

     If you are unable to create a new Kubernetes cluster, you may consider using [vCluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.

+### Kubernetes Configurations

+The following Kubernetes configurations are required for deployKF to work correctly:

 !!! info "CPU Architecture"